jilluthoff/Analyzing-Medicare-Expansion/README.md

 Health is best measured by looking at the state's public health (rate of disease), access to healthcare, and quality of care.

-The data used for analysis in this project was pulled from CDC WONDER and the United States Census Bureau, and included the following datasets:
+The data used for analysis in this project was pulled from CDC WONDER and the United States Census Bureau and included the following datasets:

-  - Public Health Datasets:
+  - State Public Health Datasets:
-    - State Heart Disease Death Rate per 100,000
+    - Heart Disease Death Rate per 100,000
-    - State Cancer Death Rate per 100,000
+    - Cancer Death Rate per 100,000
+    - Stroke Death Rate per 100,000
     - Adults Self Reported Mental Health Status in the Last 30 Days
     - Adults Self Reported Health Status
+    - Adults that Smoke
-    - Adults that are overweight or obeses in a state
+    - Adults that are Overweight or Obese
-    - Adults with Diabetes
-    - State Stroke Death Rate per 100,000
-    - Physical Activity
     - Suicide Rate
     - Mortality Rate
+    - Life Expectancy

-  - Access to Healthcare Datasets:
+  - State Access to Healthcare Datasets:
     - State Uninsured Rates
     - Rates of individuals who had trouble paying off medical bills during past twelve month
-    - Percent of adults who could not get medical care when needed due to cost by Total
+    - Percent of adults who could not get medical care when needed due to cost
-    - Out-of-Pocket Cost
-    - Single Insurance Premium

- - States' Stance on Adoption of Expanded Medicare Coverage

 ## Data Processing
 The data was pulled from each website and loaded into a single excel file:
    - All states All Data Collected.xlsx contains all data collected for every state
-  - All states Correlation Data.xlsx has the data used for significance testing

-Since the datasets are all from 2018 and contained data for all states, they were then split into two sets:
+There was little processing needed, as all the data collected contained values for all states, so the data was then split into two sets:

    - 31 states that have adpoted and expanded Medicare coverage: HEALTH DATA Adopted.xlsx
    - 19 states that have either not adopted Medicare expansion (13 states) or have not expanded it (6 states) prior to 2018 when: Health Data Not Adopted.xlsx